Synthetixio/SIPs/sccp/sccp-52.md

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

 Since [SIP-83](../sips/sip-83.md) went live, snapshots have been operating approximately once per hour to ensure the accuracy of the snapshot.
+This cannot be slowed down as the current stale time is also 1 hour.
-This frequency was initially set at a cautious level, but has proven to be unnecessarily aggressive.
+This stale time was initially set at a cautious level to protect the system, but has proven to be unnecessarily aggressive.
 Consider the following chart of the percentage deviations over the day following the Deneb release.

 ![deviations](asset/sccp-52/snapshot-deviations.svg){: .center-image }